Counting Lines with Vinberg's algorithm: Introduction

-In contrast, hardly anything is known about line configurations on projective surfaces with non-empty singular locus.
-The case of complex cubic surfaces is the only one with a complete classification (see \cite{Bruce:cubics} for a modern exposition), whereas for complex quartic surfaces with singularities there are only partial results (see \cite{degt:singular.K3,Jessop:quartic}) and bounds that seem not to be sharp (see \cite{Rams.Gonzales,Veniani}).
-In particular, neither for complex hypersurfaces of degree $s > 3$ nor for complex degree $2d$ \KK-surfaces it is known whether the maximal number of lines can be attained by a surface with non-empty singular locus.
+In contrast, until recently hardly anything was known about line configurations on projective surfaces with non-empty singular locus.
+The case of complex cubic surfaces was the only one with a complete classification (see \cite{Bruce:cubics} for a modern exposition), whereas for complex quartic surfaces with singularities there were but a few partial results (see \cite{degt:singular.K3,Jessop:quartic}) and bounds that did not seem sharp (see \cite{Rams.Gonzales,Veniani}).
+In particular, neither for spatial complex surfaces of degree $s > 3$ nor for complex \KK-surfaces of degree~$2d$ was it known whether the maximal number of lines can be attained by a surface with non-empty singular locus.

 Recall that a projective complete intersection \KK-surface is of degree $4$, $6$ or $8$.
-The configurations of lines on octic models of Kummer surfaces have a long history (see \cite[\S\,10]{Dolgachev:book}).
-A complete classification of large line configurations on smooth \KK-octics can be found in \cite{degt:lines}.
+The configurations of lines on octic models of Kummer surfaces have a long history (see \cite[\S\,10]{Dolgachev:book}) and a complete classification of large line configurations on smooth \KK-octics is found in \cite{degt:lines}.
 In the present paper, we complete this picture in the \KK-case, whereas our approach sheds no light on the line configurations on ruled octic surfaces in $\Cp{5}$ (for the general classification of projective octics see \cite[\remcit~1.7]{Buium:surfaces} and \cite[\S\,4.2]{Ionescu:3}).
 In particular, we show that complex \KK-octics with more than $32$ lines are always smooth.

+Another application of the general theory developed here can be found in our recent paper \cite{Degtyarev.Rams.triangular}, where the sharp upper bound of at most 52 lines on a complex \KK-quartic with non-empty singular locus is obtained.